-Select a short book, story, or nonfiction text to use for the lesson.
-Identify at least three "meaty" discussion questions to use during the lesson.
-It's important to pose questions that have multiple interpretations and possible responses.
-Questions about character traits, problems and solutions, and story themes work well.
-See page 17 for suggestions.
+Select a short book, story, or nonfiction text to u Identify at least three "meaty" discussion questions to the lesson.
+It's important to pose questions that have must interpretations and possible responses about character traits, problems and solutions, an page 17 for suggestions.

-Beginning the Lesson

-If you have an open area of the classroom where students can gather, ask them to come sit close to you for the lesson.
+Beginning the Lesson.
+If you have an open-If you have can gather, ask them ne sit close to you for the lesson. book, story, or nonfiction text.

-- 1. Read aloud a short book, story, or nonfiction text. - 2.
-Tell students that during the very best discussions, group members listen to each other carefully and try to connect their ideas to those of others.
-Explain that they will be taking part in some activities to learn how to connect their ideas to others in a discussion. - 3.
-Introduce the three parts to a "connected response" as described at the top of the Discussion Strategies page.
+- during the very ussions, group members sten to each other carefully and to connect their ideas to those others.
+Explain that they will be taking part in some activities to learn how to connect their ideas to others in a discussion.
+Introduce the three parts to a - "connected response" as described at the top of the Discussion Strategies page.
 Then read the possible discussion starters at the bottom of the page.